This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Maintain a healthy, nutritious diet.

-- If you are at a high risk of delivering early, consult with your physician about how and where the delivery should take place, and any precautions or special care that might be needed.
+- If you are at a high risk of delivering early, consult with your physician about how and where the delivery should take place and any precautions or special care you might need.

-- Ask your doctor about taking vitamin K if you are taking medications that may promote bleeding.
+- Ask your doctor about taking vitamin K if you take medications that may promote bleeding.